 Doing this weakens the paper and reflects your poor planning.
 So, don’t confuse the reader and only focus on presenting already mentioned arguments and data in a new way rather than adding more layers to the paper.

 Imagine reading the thesis statement in the introduction and having to read it all over again in the conclusion paragraph.
 You don’t want your instructor thinking, “Didn’t I just read this statement?”.

 Repeating the thesis statement is a complete no-no. You should rewrite it in other words while tying together the main arguments raised but doing a copy-paste job without adding any value will do nothing to the conclusion.

 If anything, you should take your thesis statement to the next level and substantiate it such that the reader can make the connection and be convinced about your writing.

-Here’s how you can restate your thesis statement in the conclusion
+Check this video by Jill Jackson on how you can restate your thesis statement in the conclusion

 Regardless of how unsure you are of your writing skills or the stance you are taking, don’t ever make the mistake of showing it in your essay.
 The last thing you want to do is let all that effort go to waste by being apologetic in the last paragraph.

 Avoid phrases like “I am not sure but…”, “This is just my opinion..” or “I might be wrong..” and the likes because it makes you seem apologetic and under confident - and that’s certainly not the indication you want to give.